 After a long day of adventures on the trails, on the river, or exploring the national parks, a satisfying meal is non-negotiable.
 Fortunately, Moab offers a plethora of great dining options that belie its small-town status.
-With offerings from breakfast to BBQ to food trucks to fancy fine dining (and just about everything in-between), these five Moab restaurants are all worth a visit.
+With offerings from breakfast to BBQ and food trucks to fancy fine dining (and just about everything in-between), these are some of the best places to eat in Moab.

 36 South 100 West